pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 We recently started evaluating [Spring Cloud Dataflow](https://cloud.spring.io/spring-cloud-dataflow/) for a project and were initially overwhelmed with the capabilities this system provides.
 Dataflow is a very powerful tool, and we found it a bit tricky to know where to get started.
 Through our own experimentation and discussion with the Dataflow team, we came up with a minimal setup that we think is very useful for getting started with Dataflow, specifically around [Streams](http://cloud.spring.io/spring-cloud-stream/).

 In this post we will show you how to create a simple Dataflow Stream Sink and deploy it to [Pivotal Cloud Foundry](https://run.pivotal.io/).
-Sinks are the component that terminate Streams, so this seemed like the absolute smallest piece we could work on to get started.
+Sinks are the components that terminate Streams, so this seemed like the absolute smallest piece we could work on to get started.

-Our sample Sink app is in a [public repo](https://github.com/iad-dev/hello-charmander-dataflow-sink) if you want to check it out.
+Our [sample Sink app is in a public repo](https://github.com/iad-dev/hello-charmander-dataflow-sink) if you want to check it out.

 For context, Streams are made up of Sources, Sinks, and (optionally) Processors.
-Sources are apps that output messages, Sinks are apps that input messages, and Processors go in the middle with both input and output.
+Sources are apps that output messages, Sinks are apps that input messages, and Processors go in the middle with both an input and output.
 (Technically, [Processors are both Sources and Sinks](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Processor.java))

 `[Stream] -> [Processor] -> [Sink]`

 ## Generate a Sink Project

-The Spring Cloud Stream Initializr can be found at http://start-scs.cfapps.io/.
+Go to the Spring Cloud Stream Initializr at http://start-scs.cfapps.io/.
 Here, generate a project with the `Log Sink` dependency.
 We chose to use Gradle, so if you're using Maven you can translate as needed.

 Make sure to fill out the Project Metadata as desired.
 Ours looked like this: